Oh, snap! Meet the Polaroid street photographer using an old-school Speed Graphic

 hands hold gun and bullets

-In addition to harking back to his early days with the medium, shooting film also protests against the culture of heavily retouched images and offers a dose of the real and raw.
+In addition to harking back to his early days with the medium, shooting film also protests against the culture of heavily retouched images and offers a fresh dose of the real and raw.

 “It brings photography back to real life,” Antoine says.
 “I’ve always seen photography through that documentarian type of viewpoint where I just want real life.
-I’ve never really taken to the aspect or the commercial aspect of it.”
+I’ve never really taken to the beauty aspect or the commercial aspect of it.”

 Related: Polaroid Go review: instant fun & convenience